 Lists the ArcGIS functionality and Esri applications that require certain types of data stores to help you decide which data stores to create and use with your portal's hosting server.

 ArcGIS Server sites must have access to the data you want to publish as web services.
-This topic in the ArcGIS Server help explains your options for registering data sources with your ArcGIS Server site.
+This topic in the ArcGIS Server help explains your options for registering data sources with an ArcGIS Server site.

 Provides an overview of ArcGIS GeoEvent Server.

-Explains what ArcGIS Notebook Server does and it's role in an ArcGIS Enterprise deployment.
+Explains what ArcGIS Notebook Server does and its role in an ArcGIS Enterprise deployment.